umutsevdi/dotfiles/README.md

 ## How To Install

-If you are using Fedora as your operating system, you can just run `install.sh`.
+If you use Fedora as your operating system, you can just run `install.sh`.

 ```bash
 chmod +x ./install.sh